Ithaca College

-Ithaca College is a private college in Ithaca, New York.
-It was founded by William Egbert in 1892 as a conservatory of music and is set against the backdrop of the city of Ithaca (which is separate from the town), Cayuga Lake, waterfalls, and gorges.
-The college is best known for its large list of alumni who have played prominent roles in the media and entertainment industries.

-Ithaca College is internationally known for the Roy H. Park School of Communications, which is ranked by several organizations as a top school for journalism, film, media and entertainment.
-The college has a strong liberal arts core, and offers several pre-professional programs, along with some graduate programs.
+Ithaca College is a private college in Ithaca, New York, United States.
+It was founded by William Egbert in 1892 as a conservatory of music.
+Ithaca College is known for its media-related programs and entertainment programs within the Roy H. Park School of Communications and the Ithaca College School of Music, Theatre, and Dance.
+The college has a liberal arts focus, and offers several pre-professional programs, along with several graduate programs, mainly in business, health sciences, and teaching degrees through the School of Humanities and Sciences.

 History

 Beginnings

 Ithaca College was founded as the Ithaca Conservatory of Music in 1892 when a local violin teacher, William Grant Egbert, rented four rooms and arranged for the instruction of eight students.
 For nearly seven decades the institution flourished in the city of Ithaca, adding to its music curriculum the study of elocution, dance, physical education, speech correction, radio, business, and the liberal arts.
 In 1931 the conservatory was chartered as a private college under its current name, Ithaca College.
-The college was originally housed in the Boardman House, that later became the Ithaca College Museum of Art, and it was listed on the National Register of Historic Places in 1971.
+The college was originally in the Boardman House; that building later became the Ithaca College Museum of Art, and it was listed on the National Register of Historic Places in 1971.

 Modern era

-By 1960, some 2,000 students were in attendance.
-A modern campus was built on South Hill in the 1960s, and students were shuttled between the old and new during the construction.
+By 1960, the college had some 2,000 students.
+A campus was built on South Hill in the 1960s, and students were shuttled between the old and new locations during the construction.
 The hillside campus continued to grow in the ensuing 30 years to accommodate more than 6,000 students.

-As the campus expanded, the college also began to expand its curriculum.
+As the campus expanded, the college began to expand its curriculum.
 By the 1990s, some 2,000 courses in more than 100 programs of study were available in the college's five schools.
-The school attracts a multicultural student body with representatives from almost every state and from 78 foreign countries.

-In October 2020, the college announced that 130 out of 547 faculty positions would be cut due to a need to cut $30 million from the school's budget.
-This in turn was said to be a result of declining enrollment.
-4,957 undergraduate students enrolled for Fall 2020 versus 5,852 undergraduates in Fall 2019 and 6,101 in Fall 2018.
+The school attracts a multicultural student body with representatives from almost every state and from 78 other countries.
+In October 2020 the college announced that 130 of its 547 faculty positions would be cut to reduce the school's budget by $30 million because of declining enrollment.
+4,957 undergraduate students enrolled in the fall of 2020, versus 5,852 in 2019 and 6,101 in 2018.